The Old Bega Hospital Regional Community Cultural Centre

 Proudly sponsored by:

-The Old Bega Hospital Reserve Land Manager acknowledges the Yuin people, the traditional Aboriginal custodians upon whose ancestral lands the Old Bega hospital stands.
+The Old Bega Hospital Reserve Land Manager acknowledges the Djiringanj people of the Yuin nation, the traditional Aboriginal custodians upon whose ancestral lands the Old Bega Hospital stands.
 The Old Bega Hospital Reserve Land Manager recognises their continuing culture and connection to land, water and community and pays respect to Elders past, present and emerging.